Quadratic Motion Polynomials With Irregular Factorizations: Preliminaries

 Points and planes are viewed as special cases of spheres.
 For points we let the radius be zero and planes can be thought of taking the limit of the center and the radius going to inifinity.
-From this it follows that points at \((p_x,p_y,p_z)\) and planes with normal vector \((n_x,n_y,n_z)\) and distance \(d\) to the origin are represented as
+From this it follows that the point $p$ at \((p_x,p_y,p_z)\) and the plane $\pi$ with normal vector \((n_x,n_y,n_z)\) and distance \(d\) to the origin are represented as

 and